Teleostei (teleosts) >

 Marine; bathypelagic; depth range 0 - 3000 m (Ref.
 34506).
 Deep-water

-Western Pacific: The only known specimen was caught in the South China Sea.
+Western Pacific: Vietnam, South China Sea.

 Size / Weight / Age